shaynweidner/obsidian-gated-notes/README.md

 **AI-powered, gated reading and spaced repetition for Obsidian.**

 **Gated Notes** is an Obsidian plugin that transforms reading into an active learning process.
-Inspired by [Andy Matuschak and Michael Nielsen’s concept of the “Mnemonic Medium”](https://numinous.productions/ttft/#introducing-mnemonic-medium), it combines **gated reading** with an **SM-2 spaced repetition system** and **AI-driven flashcard generation**.
+Inspired by [Andy Matuschak and Michael Nielsen's concept of the "Mnemonic Medium"](https://numinous.productions/ttft/#introducing-mnemonic-medium), it combines **gated reading** with **scientifically-grounded spaced repetition** (SM-2 or Bayesian Ebisu) and **AI-driven flashcard generation**.

 Instead of passively consuming information, you must _earn_ your way through a note: later sections remain blurred until you’ve correctly answered flashcards tied to earlier sections.